Get ready to apply, explore your Clearing options now.

 • To work with a research active team sharing new ways of thinking, knowing and problem solving of contemporary issues in health and social care.

-• Can build towards MSc Public Health and MSc Advanced Occupational Therapy.
+• Can build towards MSc Public Health.

 • Supportive and dedicated teaching staff with practice experience.